 Click here to download the full research report “BPO on the Brink of a New Generation: Technology Transformation”, authored by Phil Fersht and Charles Sutherland and conducted with the support of Accenture

-Posted in : Business Process Outsourcing (BPO), Cloud Computing, fa-bpo, HfS Surveys: Technology in BPO 2014, HfSResearch.com Homepage, HR Outsourcing, HR Strategy, kpo-analytics, Mobility, procurement-engineering-supply-chain-outsourcing, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, smac-and-big-data, sourcing-best-practises, sourcing-change, Talent in Sourcing, the-industry-speaks
+Posted in : Business Process Outsourcing (BPO), Cloud Computing, Finance and Accounting, HfS Surveys: Technology in BPO 2014, HfSResearch.com Homepage, HR Outsourcing, HR Strategy, kpo-analytics, Mobility, Procurement and Supply Chain, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, smac-and-big-data, Sourcing Best Practises, sourcing-change, Talent in Sourcing, the-industry-speaks